 The scheme was set up to provide assurance on the standards of voluntary registers, and is the best way to promote quality within the field of Hypnotherapy.

-• Qualified Hypnotherapists seeking Accreditation
+- Qualified Hypnotherapists seeking to become Registrants

 Members of the public will, from now on, be encouraged to choose a practitioner who belongs to a register which has been vetted and approved by the Authority.
-The AVR scheme was set up by the Department of Health to ensure that the public are able to choose safe, ethical and competent professionals for their health and social care needs.
+The AR scheme was set up by the Department of Health to ensure that the public are able to choose safe, ethical and competent professionals for their health and social care needs.

-The Society's official position is that hypnotherapy should be considered as part of psycotherapy and counselling.
+The Society's official position is that hypnotherapy should be considered as part of psychotherapy and counselling.
 Without a hypnotherapist having a knowledge of psychotherapeutic or counselling practice, skills, development, ethics, boundaries and diagnostic skills, there could be the potential for an increased risk to public health due to a lack of knowledge of mental or emotional illness.

 We therefore campaign for hypnotherapy to be seen, not in isolation, but as a form of psychotherapy and counselling.
-Only then will hypnotherapy be treated as seriously as it deserves, and the standards of the profession reach the heights they deserve.

-Leading up to this moment, the Society has been represented at numerous meetings over the years including at the Prince's Foundation for Integrated Health, Skills for Health, and others.
+Before becoming the first register accredited by the Authority, the Society has been represented at numerous meetings over the years including at the Prince's Foundation for Integrated Health, Skills for Health, and others.
 We co-founded the Working Group for Hypnotherapy Regulation and were central to the establishment of National Occupational Standards.
 We also have a cooperation agreement with the Royal Society for Public Health.